Showing posts sorted by relevance for query Collaboration. Sort by date Show all posts

 ED-209

 I should have showcased this before Christmas but I never got a chance due to work commitments.
-So here it is now, the new Droid Definitive Collection which features all three Atari ST and Atari STe games in a spanky cool box.
+So here it is now, the Droid Definitive Collection that features all three Atari ST/STe games in a spanky cool box.
 This is the latest from Bitmap Soft in collaboration with the mighty Atari Legend.
 (Maarten paid me to say that)

-You might be thinking "three games?".
-Yes, both of the original Droid shooters plus the newly upgrade Atari STe Droid by Jame Hamshere (click that link right now).
-It features smooth scrolling, better sounds and gameplay enhancements.
-This is the ultimate boxset for all fans and something I'm sure Miles Lord never dreamt possible back in the day?
+You might be thinking "Three games?".
+Yes, both of the original shooters plus the newly upgraded Atari STe Droid by Jamie Hamshere (click that link right now).
+It has smooth scrolling, better sounds and enhancements.
+This is the ultimate boxset for all fans and something I'm sure Miles Lord never dreamt of back in the day?

-This is a quality purchase, the box is strong and rich in both colour and content.
+The box is strong and rich in colour and content.
 Inside, is a manual, floppy disk, and poster that doubles as a huge map.
-Geeks rejoice for we have trinkets: stickers and a badge which I must remember to wear down the pub!
+Geeks rejoice for we have trinkets: stickers and a badge I must remember to wear down the pub!
 Seriously, I hope we get more boxed Atari ST games soon.
 Well done to all involved.

 Pop over to Bitmap Soft and treat yourself to the latest Atari ST game: Bitmap Soft web store.

-But first, check out this video on my YouTube which shows a comparison between the ST/STe Droid games...
+But first, watch this video on my YouTube to show a comparison between the ST/STe games...

 - Production Credits -